freyacodes/blog/docs/new-wayland-compositor-idea.md

 ### The bridge

 The bridge is a shared library loaded by the core and linked by the config.
-It contains the DSL for the configuration, and also contains a default configuration in case the user defined config is missing or fails to load.
+It contains the DSL for the configuration, and also contains a default configuration in case the user-defined config is missing or fails to load.

 ### The config